Categorization Strategies

 • Superordinate Category – a broad, high-level category that includes multiple Basic-Level Categories (e.g., “mammals” vs. “dogs”), in which differences among members are typically so significant that the category is not especially useful for most people at most times

 • Categorical Perception – the influence on perception of distinct categories of phenomena.
 These categories influence what is perceived as similar and as different.
-(E.g., the “p” sound in hop is slightly different to the sound in pit, spa, and hoop – a point that is represented in some written languages though the use of distinct symbols.
+(E.g., the “p” sound in hop is slightly different to the sound in pit, spa, and hoop – a point that is represented in some written languages through the use of distinct symbols.
 In English, however, they’re typically perceived as the same and few speakers can readily hear the differences.)

 • Categorical Thought (Abstract Thinking) (Jean Piaget, 1950s) – a mode of thinking involving the uses of generalized ideas, concepts, or classifications